Health Management and Policy Track

 |Financing Healthcare (3 credits)||Conflict Resolution and Negotiation (3 credits)|

 Elective Courses (3 credits)

-The educational program includes 42 total credit hours.
-Classes are taught in three Terms per year.
-Students are expected to take six credits in the summer term and nine credits in the spring and fall terms.
-With this schedule, the required 42 credit hours can be completed in two years.
+The educational program includes 43 total credit hours.
+Classes are taught in three Terms per year (fall, spring, summer).
+Full-time students are expected to take 6 credits in the summer term and 9 credits in the spring and fall terms.
+With this schedule, the required 43 credit hours can be completed in two years.
+Part-time students are required to complete the degree within 6 years of their start date, and may take one or more courses per semester, as desired.
 All students are paired with an Academic Advisor.

 The rapid changes occurring in both the private and public sectors of healthcare have continued to support a need for qualified professionals to manage complex institutions, organizations and delivery systems.
 Opportunities exist in mid- to executive-level management positions in hospitals, ambulatory care clinics, home-health agencies, insurance companies, managed-care organizations, government agencies, consulting firms, professional organizations and international agencies.
 In particular demand are professionals with skills in cost containment, marketing, finance and economics, administration of long-term care agencies, quality control, technology and data assessment, and service delivery in developing countries.